opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 OpenSearch 2.9 flagged 112 anomalies, but only 6 were true anomalies, resulting in a high false positive rate.
 After algorithmic improvements in OpenSearch 2.17, only 13 anomalies were flagged, with 7 being true anomalies.
 This reflects a significant increase in precision, from 5.4% (6/112) to 53.8% (7/13) and increase in recall from 75% (6/8) to 87.5% (7/8).

 In comparison, OpenSearch 2.9 produced 106 false positives, while OpenSearch 2.17 produced just 6—--representing a **94.3% reduction in false positives**.
-This percent reduction can be calculated using the following formulas:
+This percent reduction can be calculated using the following formula:

 $$
 \text{Percent Reduction in FP}